Part of an ongoing series on unique holiday dishes

 Beth Finlayson of the Woodstock Chamber of Commerce says it's an old yuletide tradition.

 "Wassail actually came from the Norse folks.
 And people would have a special drink during the winter solstice and say 'Wassail to you,' which is good health," Finlayson says.

 Few places in Woodstock were serving the beverage, but Finlayson found a cozy spot that had a batch on the boil.
 The Prince and The Pauper restaurant makes wassail with mulled cider and the spirit of your choice.
 Vincent Talento, the owner, gave me a taste of their recipe with a nip of brandy.

 Talento says they make wassail and advertise it but once a year for the festival weekend.
 Most people are intrigued, he says, but "others just want a martini."

-Since few people seemed to be partaking, I called up my friend Ben Jacks, who grew up with wassail served every Christmas Eve.
-Ben's stepfather, who was from a Pennsylvanian Dutch family, started the family tradition.
+Few people seemed to be partaking, so I called my friend Ben Jacks, who grew up with wassail served every Christmas Eve.
+Ben's stepfather, who was from a Pennsylvania-Dutch family, started the family tradition.
 For Ben, wassail is not about cider.

 Around Boston where Ben grew up, their wassail ritual was a bit of an oddity.
 He seemed to be the "holy grail" of the wassailing tradition.

 He puts a measure of the beer into a crockpot and then adds "Christmassy" spices — clove and allspice and cinnamon.
-"And then as we taste it and I decide that it is not sweet enough, there is a little brown sugar I can throw into the mix," he says.
+"Then, as we taste it and I decide that it is not sweet enough, there is a little brown sugar I can throw into the mix," he says.

 "Cheers.
 Wassail," Baril says before taking a sip.